KCAI Return to Campus Spring 2021

 Signage will be posted throughout campus with instructions for social distancing and traffic flow.
 We will also have signs reminding everyone to practice regular handwashing, use hand sanitizer, wear face masks and to clean personal spaces.

 COVID-19 CAMPUS VISITOR GUIDELINES

-Due to COVID-19, KCAI has a new visitor policy for the fall semester.
+KCAI has implemented a visitor policy that will continue throughout the spring semester.
 Safety is our number one priority and we must do everything we can to prevent the spread of this disease and protect our students, faculty, and staff.
-To minimize risk, our new visitor protocol limits the number of visitors entering the college at any given time, requires that all visitors complete a health screening form prior to arrival, and that all visitors comply with KCAI’s regulations.
+To minimize risk, our visitor protocol limits the number of visitors entering the college at any given time, requires that all visitors complete a health screening form prior to arrival, and that all visitors comply with KCAI’s regulations.
 This policy may change, as needed.

 BEFORE YOU VISIT